spaceballone/swagger-test/docs/overview.md

 specifically include all pipeline critical elements noted in the Pipeline Critical Elements section below.
-The submission is considered acceptable if no validation errors are triggered and the required data elements contai*n* a value suitable for its respective datatype. **Certification will occur by program per county.**
+The submission is considered acceptable if no validation errors are triggered and the required data elements contain a value suitable for its respective datatype. **Certification will occur by program per county.**